allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 direct control of the operating system, which the JVM uses for its own purposes.
 It stores information about classes and methods, internal thread data and cached code necessary for operation.
 As I mentioned earlier, off-heap memory is not subject to the GC.
-In particular, it is excluded from garbage collection processes, which means that programmers creating the JVM code using this area are entirely responsible for freeing memory allocated for variables.
+In particular, it is excluded from garbage collection processes, which means that programmers creating the JVM code using this area are wholly responsible for freeing memory allocated for variables.
 However, it turns out that there is also a dedicated area to which we — the programmers — have access as well.
 There is a possibility to write and read data from this space, remembering of course, that the responsibility for cleaning up after unnecessary variables lies entirely with us.